How to Make a Pillowcase

 Tips for How to Make a Pillowcase

-Here are some tips for how to make a pillowcase
+Making a pillowcase is a fun and rewarding sewing project.
+Here are some tips to help you make a pillowcase

 How to sew a pillowcase with a flap?